aerospike/aerospike-benchmark/README.md

 ### Dependencies

-Before building, you need to have a local copy of the [Aerospike C Client](https://github.com/aerospike/aerospike-client-c) and to have built it.
-After this, set the environment variable `CLIENTREPO` to point to the directory containing the built C client.
+Asbackup builds the [Aerospike C Client](https://github.com/aerospike/aerospike-client-c) as a submodule.
+Make sure all the C clients build dependencies are installed before starting the asbackup build.

 Additional external dependencies:
  * OpenSSL (libssl and libcrypto)
  * libyaml-devel
  * libev, libuv, or libevent, if an event library is used
+  * If on macOS install via `brew`

 This project uses git submodules, so you will need to initialize and update submodules before building this project.

-	$ git submodule update --init
+	$ git submodule update --init --recursive

 ### Build